SonarSource/sonar-scanner-msbuild/docs/Wiki/ProductAndTestProjects.md

 #### Analysis of product projects

 * analysis rules will be run against product projects, and the issues raised will be uploaded to SonarQube/SonarCloud.
-* only rules related to product code will execute.
+* only rules related to product code will be executed.
 * metrics and Lines of Code ("LOC") limit for commercial versions of SonarQube or private SonarCloud projects are calculated.

 #### Analysis of test projects

 * analysis rules will be run against test projects, unless excluded (see below), and the issues raised will be uploaded to SonarQube/SonarCloud.
-* only rules related to test code will execute.
+* only rules related to test code will be executed.
 * test projects do not count towards to the Lines of Code ("LOC") limit for commercial versions of SonarQube or private SonarCloud projects.
 * metrics and copy/paste detection data are not calculated for test projects, although syntax colourisation and symbol highlighting are supported.